 The reason to be excited about the future of Disney Plus is its upcoming originals, a big-budget array of new Disney Plus shows that put the characters of Disney, Pixar, Marvel and Star Wars to work.
 The highlights for most adult viewers will be the upcoming canonical Marvel Cinematic Universe shows featuring characters from the movies, as well as new live-action Star Wars shows focused on popular heroes like Obi-Wan Kenobi and Cassian Andor.

 WandaVision was the first Marvel Cinematic Universe TV show – it debuted in January 2021.
-The Falcon and the Winter Soldier follows in March 2021, with Loki coming in May.
+The Falcon and the Winter Soldier followed in March 2021, with Loki coming in June.
 Ms Marvel and Hawkeye will follow this year too, along with the animated series What If...?.

 Here's what we know is coming up on Disney Plus in 2021 and beyond: